Rethinking Federated Graph Foundation Models: A Graph-Language Alignment-based Approach: Methods

 \ding{182} \textbf{Pre-training Phase} (Sec.\ref{subsec: pre-training}) facilitates collaborative learning across diverse domains to produce a graph encoder with transferable global structural and local semantic knowledge.
 During this phase, clients also generate class-wise embeddings that the server aggregates into global class-wise tokens to provide semantic anchors for providing additional guidance to frozen PLMs in the second phase.

 \ding{183} \textbf{Local Fine-tuning Phase} (Sec.\ref{subsec: Fine-tuning}) begins with pre-trained components sent to clients, which remain frozen.
 Soft prompts and global class-wise tokens guide the frozen PLMs toward specific downstream tasks based on local data adaptability.
 This dual-phase design captures universal structural motifs unattainable through isolated training and provides critical guidance to prevent overfitting on limited local datasets.
 Each client receives the most effective soft and graph prompts from global pools and proceeds to a group-aware prompt aggregation mechanism to update these pools.
-The overall visual framework is shown in Fig.~\ref{fig: framework}.
+The overall visual framework is shown in Fig.~\ref{fig: framework}, and the complete training procedure is summarized in the technical appendix.